rizac/sdaas/README.md

 Simple, general and flexible tool for the identification of anomalies in seismic waveform amplitude, e.g.:
  - recording artifacts (e.g., anomalous peaks, gaps, spikes)
- - broken sensor (e.g. digitizer noise)
+ - sensor problems (e.g. digitizer noise)
  - metadata field errors (e.g. wrong stage gain in StationXML)

-  or as

 This program can be used:
  - in any processing pipeline to